 - 1. Demonstrate familiarity with business theory and practices, and in a chosen concentration, - 2.
 Demonstrate critical thinking and communication skills by analyzing business problems and clearly presenting solutions to those problems, either orally or in writing, - 3.
-Be able to gather, analyze, and present results of research and business analysis, - 4.
-Demonstrate competence in the use of common business application software and an understanding of the role of information systems in business, - 5.
-Demonstrate understanding of international business and international effects on US firms in an interdependent world.
+Be able to gather, analyze, and present results of research and business analysis,

+- 4. Demonstrate competence in the use of common business application software and an understanding of the role of information systems in business, - Demonstrate understanding of international business and international effects on US firms in an interdependent world.

 The School offers a Bachelor of Business Administration degree with majors in Accounting and Business Administration; in the Business Administration major, concentrations are offered in Finance, General Business, Management, and Marketing.
 The major program course requirements are listed under each program offered by the School of Business.
 All major programs are comprehensive, requiring a minimum of 57 credit hours of course work in approved business subjects and requiring no minors.
+The School also offers an Associate of Science in Business Administration and a minor in business.